furofo/HelsinkiBiking/README.md

 # HelsinkiBiking

 This app was made with Visual Studio 2022 Community Edition.
 It is a C# app that uses .NET Blazor app framework.
 The Database is a MySQL database and uses React on the front end.
+It is deployed on AWS server and available at https://helsinkibiking.tech/ on the web.

 To configure this project: